 Hike the South West Coast Path

 The South West Coast Path means breathtaking nature, kind people and delicious food everywhere you go.
 Think of steep cliffs, an azure blue sea, Mediterranean beaches, sand in your shoes, wind over your head, fresh fish and a pint at the pub in the evening.
 The South West Coast Path is an ancient walking route that used to be used by coast guards patrolling the south-west coast of England in search of smugglers.
 If those smugglers had not exist, you would not have walked through this beautiful landscape.
-It is an unforgettable experience and you really need to add it to your bucket list.
+It is an unforgettable experience.

 The South West Coast Path is a 1014 km long National Trail that starts at the high cliffs in Somerset, runs through the counties of Devon and Cornwall and ends at the sandy beaches in Dorset.
 But of course you can also choose to walk certain parts of the route.
 Especially for those who want to discover a part of the path in a few days, travel programs have been put together.
-These travel routes can be found on several websites like this one and provide a day-to-day description of the highlights of this region.
+These travel routes can be found on several websites and provide a day-to-day description of the highlights of this region.

 The trail traverses two World Heritage sites, five areas with the predicate 'Area of Outstanding Natural Beauty' and a national park.
 It is one of the most varied coastal landscapes on earth with an excellent marked hiking trail.

 Best time to visit

 We recommend walking this path in from May till October, which is the European Spring, Summer and beginning of Autumn.
 Click here for more average weather details in Somerset where the Trail starts.